-Working with advocacy campaigns is fascinating.
+Working on advocacy strategies is fascinating.
 To see the different ways groups have of engaging their communities and applying the pressure to meet their goals is amazing.
-Some are ingenious strategists, others find it daunting.
+Some use ingenious advocacy software, others operate without that help.
 Here we take a look at some of the feedback we have received on how to approach advocacy campaign strategy.
 We are indebted to our clients for this insight.

 Thorough research of your issue is critical, not just to understand all the nuances of your issue, but so as to be aware of the history, competitors, opponents and allies that will be involved.
 Mapping this out can help everyone on your team to get up to speed quickly and will provide a place where the team can add information as it turns up.
 Strategy can only be built upon this foundation of know what you are about.